Understanding Machine Unlearning Through the Lens of Mode Connectivity: Introduction

-Answering these questions provides insight into the generalization, stability, and interpretability of unlearning methods.
-For instance, the existence of a smooth and low-loss path between two unlearning solutions may indicate shared inductive biases or similar optimization dynamics, which suggest that the unlearning methods reside in connected regions of the loss landscape.
-Conversely, a lack of connectivity may indicate divergent training behaviors and different solution structures.
+Unlike prior mode connectivity work, which studies standard training under a single objective, MCU must simultaneously preserve performance on the retain set and induce forgetting on the forget set.
+Answering this question provides insight into the generalization, stability, and interpretability of unlearning methods.
+For instance, a smooth path between two unlearning solutions that maintains strong retain behavior and forgetting may indicate shared inductive biases or similar optimization dynamics, while a lack of connectivity may indicate divergent solution structures.

-Through extensive experiments on diverse tasks and different training paradigms, we find that the emergence of MCU is highly influenced by factors such as the choice of unlearning method, the complexity of unlearning task, and data marked for unlearning.
-We find that unlearned models trained with fundamentally different optimization techniques can converge to the same low-loss manifold.
-In addition, although the same manifold can yield models with similar losses, their performances on different evaluation metrics can vary significantly.
-These findings provide insight into the loss landscape and unlearning dynamics.
-Our contributions are: \begin{itemize} \item \textbf{Mode Connectivity in Unlearning (MCU)}: We introduce and formalize MCU as a novel framework for studying machine unlearning through the lens of loss landscape (\S\ref{sec:mcu}).
-To the best of our knowledge, this is the first study of mode connectivity in the unlearning setting.

-\item \textbf{Novel Experimental Conditions for Mode Connectivity}: We examine MCU under a range of new experimental conditions in mode connectivity, including curriculum learning, second-order optimization, and unlearning methods.
-These conditions have not previously been investigated in mode connectivity literature.